Flight-School/Guide-to-Swift-Codable-Sample-Code/README.md

 ## About Flight School

-Flight School is a new book series for Swift developers.
-Each month, we'll explore an essential part of iOS, macOS, and Swift development through concise, focused books.
+Flight School is a new book series for Swift developers that explores essential topics in iOS and macOS development through concise, focused guides.

 If you'd like to get in touch, feel free to message us on Twitter